-- Meet with your ELP Instructor to receive project gear, such as for the Acorn or Cordage Project
+- Following lunch, meet with your ELP Instructor to receive project gear, such as for the Acorn or Cordage Project from the Magazin

 - Share any Songs and Stories you’ve created to honor your environment (in classroom prep)

-- Harvest any vegetables that are ready and take to the cooks, if you have time.
+- If you have time, harvest any garden vegetables that are ready and take to the cooks.
 Know your edibles when you use the plants from the garden, only harvest plants that you know to be safe with 100% certainty!

 - (Optional) Carefully harvest small amounts of seaweed from Fort Ross Cove.
 Officers should check seaweed regulations before coming to Colony Ross.
 Check in with your ELP Instructor and let them know you’ll be gathering seaweed before going to the cove!

-- Take out Compost after meals and before your Company leaves.
+- Take out Compost after dinner and before your Company leaves.
 Thoroughly clean and dry compost tub and return to the ELP closet after the last Company meal at Ross

 - Move personal sleeping gear into the Chapel back vestibule – only at the scheduled time!